Get us in your inbox

 • price 4 of 4

-One of the city’s finest and fanciest restaurants, Casa Tua is a sleek and chic, Italian country-style spot housed in a refurbished 1925 Mediterranean-style two-story home.
+One of the city’s finest and fanciest restaurants, Casa Tua is a sleek and chic, Italian country-inspired spot housed in a refurbished, 1925 Mediterranean-style home.
 There are many reasons to dine at Casa Tua, the least of which is the food, which is excellent.
-Go to brag to your friends, to burn a hole in your wallet (lamb chops are $40, really), to say you did, to charm the pants off your date—there’s at least one sound argument for trying this place once.
+Go to brag to your friends, to burn a hole in your wallet (lamb chops are $52, really), to say you did, to charm the pants off your date.
+See?
+We just came up with four sound arguments for trying this place at least once.

 • Italian